 AIR TRANSPORTATION: Individuals will be responsible for making their own air travel arrangements between the U.S. and Antananarivo and for purchasing their tickets from a travel agent or airline of their choice.
-However, the instructor will co-ordinate with students to provide assistance in booking air travel.
+However, the instructor will coordinate with students to provide assistance in booking air travel.
 Travel insurance is recommended.
-Participants should keep in mind that in order to arrive in Antananarivo in time for the official beginning of the program, they should plan to depart the U.S. no later than May 29, 2014.
+Participants should keep in mind that in order to arrive in Antananarivo in time for the official beginning of the program, they should plan to depart the U.S. no later than June 9, 2017.

-For information regarding airfares and airlines students may wish to check-out additional airfare sites on the Internet.
+For information regarding airfares and airlines students may wish to check out additional airfare sites on the Internet; the professors will provide guidance and referrals.